crguezl/learning-vue-geting-started-guide/src/transitions-and-animations.md

 ## Transitions

-Vue provides a transition wrapper component, allowing you to add entering/leaving transitions for any element or component in several  contexts like in Conditional rendering (using `v-if`)
+Vue provides a transition wrapper component, allowing you to add entering/leaving transitions for any element or component in several  contexts like in conditional rendering (using `v-if`)

 ```html
 <head>